 What is the Property Damage Statute of Limitations in Oregon?

-For readers unfamiliar with the term, a "statute of limitations" is a state law that affects a potential plaintiff's right to file a lawsuit, by putting a strict limit on how much time can pass before they can get the case started in court.
+For readers unfamiliar with the term, a "statute of limitations" is a law that affects a potential plaintiff's right to file a lawsuit, by putting a strict limit on how much time can pass before they must get the case started in court.
 Every state has these laws on the books, with different time limits depending on the kind of case being filed.

-In this article, we'll explain the property damage lawsuit filing deadline in Oregon, the consequences of missing the deadline, and the (rare) situations in which the time limit might be extended.
+Let's look at the property damage lawsuit filing deadline in Oregon, the consequences of missing the deadline, and the (rare) situations in which the time limit might be extended.

 In Oregon, a property damage lawsuit must be filed within six years, according to Oregon Revised Statutes section 12.080, which sets this time limit for: